RajibRouth07/Artificial-Intelligence-AI-Assignments-using-Python/README.md

-# Artificial-Intelligence-AI-Assignments-using-Python
+# Artificial Intelligence Assignments using Python
-AI &amp; ML ASSIGNMENTS USING PYTHON
+AI/ML ASSIGNMENTS USING PYTHON